Andriy Parubiy: Career

-Start of political involvement, 1987–2004
+Early political involvement, 1987–2004

-Andriy Parubiy started his career in 1987 as laboratory technician in the archaeological expedition of the Institute of Social Sciences In 1988, he co-founded the organization "Heritage", which looked after the graves of Ukrainian Insurgent Army soldiers and defended anti-Soviet protesters.
+Parubiy started his career in 1987 as laboratory technician in the archaeological expedition of the Institute of Social Sciences In 1988, he co-founded the organization "Heritage", which looked after the graves of Ukrainian Insurgent Army soldiers and defended anti-Soviet protesters.
 Parubiy was arrested by the authorities of the Ukrainian SSR for organizing an unsanctioned rally in 1989.
 In 1990, he participated in an election for the local council.
-The day before the vote, he was arrested and learned of his successful election to the Lviv regional council while under arrest.
+The day before the vote, he was arrested and learned of his successful election to the Lviv Oblast Council while under arrest.

 In 1991, he founded the Social-National Party of Ukraine (SNPU) together with Oleh Tyahnybok.
 The party combined radical nationalism with neo-Nazi features and symbols, including its name and the Wolfsangel-like sign.
 According to The Jewish Chronicle, the party restricted membership to ethnic Ukrainians, and was based on the fascist ideology of Hitler.
 The party considered "the Russian state to be the cause of all troubles in Ukraine".
 From 1998 to 2004, Parubiy led the paramilitary organization of SNPU, the Patriot of Ukraine which aimed to assist the Ukrainian army and fleet.
 Parubiy left these organizations in 2004.
-From 1994 to 1998, he was a representative in the Lviv city council and in 2002 was again elected in Lviv regional council where he rose to the position of its secretary.
+From 1994 to 1998, he was a representative in the Lviv City Council and in 2002 was again elected in Lviv Oblast Council where he rose to the position of its secretary.